2796gaurav/mcpconn/CONTRIBUTING.md

 ## Dev Guide

-The `plug_mcp` library is designed to be extensible, allowing you to easily add new LLM providers, transports, or guardrails.
+The `mcpclient` library is designed to be extensible, allowing you to easily add new LLM providers, transports, or guardrails.

 ### Project Structure

 ```
-plug_mcp/
+mcpclient/
 ├── __init__.py
 ├── client.py        # High-level MCPClient for server interaction
 ├── guardrails.py    # Built-in security and content filtering